-When current is induced in the test specimen, fluctuation of current can be seen to the current meter, if any discontinuity is encounter in the test specimen due to change-in eddy current.
+When current is induced in the test specimen, fluctuation of current can be seen in the current meter, if any discontinuity is encountered in the test specimen due to a change-in eddy current.
 See the picture below.

-When the change in current is encounter on the display, this indicates any discontinuity or flaw in the specimen.
-Then location is marked and send to repair If needed.
+When the change in current is encountered on the display, this indicates any discontinuity or flaw in the specimen.
+Then location is marked and sent to repair If needed.

 Equipment used –